FIWARE/test.Functional/API.test/apps.BusinessAPIEcosystem/5.4.0/README.md

 `./apache-jmeter-3.1/bin/jmeter -n -t /tmp/KeyRock-5.4.0_for_BusinessAPIEcosystem.jmx`

 **Please note** that the script generates a `credentials.txt` file (located in the root) to get the credentials clientSecret and clientId for your `Business` application.
-If you use the command above then the credentials.txt file is located in `/tmp folder`.
+If you use the command above then the credentials.txt file is located in `/tmp` folder.
 You can also find these values via Web Interface accessing to http://keyrock:8000 (with `seller/seller` credentials).